Lilly Pulitzer: Cultural impact

-Lisa Birnbach's tongue-in-cheek guides, The Official Preppy Handbook and its sequel True Prep: It's a Whole New Old World, feature Lilly Pulitzer clothing as must-have items for "preppy" women.
+Lisa Birnbach's tongue-in-cheek guides, The Official Preppy Handbook (1980) and its sequel True Prep: It's a Whole New Old World (2010), feature Lilly Pulitzer clothes as must-have items for "preppy" women.

-The Museum of Lifestyle & Fashion History in Boynton Beach, Florida, ran an exhibit from August 2010 through May 2011 about the clothing and designs of Lilly Pulitzer.
-Museum director Lori Durante stated "Lilly Pulitzer fashion is relative to the American experience ... [it] is relevant to Palm Beach County, to Florida."
+The Museum of Lifestyle & Fashion History in Boynton Beach, Florida, ran an exhibit from August 2010 through May 2011 about Lilly Pulitzer clothing and designs.